About Aldeyjarfoss

 In fact, it seemed like most of the effort was just driving here as the walk amongst the desolate moonscape of the Icelandic Interior was only about 10-15 minutes each way.

-The walk was on pretty well-defined dirt trail as it gently descended to the area directly opposite the turbulent plunge pool at the base of the waterfall.
+The walk was on a pretty well-defined dirt trail as it gently descended to a precarious lookout area on lava cliffs directly opposite the waterfall’s turbulent plunge pool.

-The rugged landscape was the result of a large waterflow known as Frambruni or Suðurárhraun, where Skjálfandafljót carved a gorge through it.
+The rugged landscape was the result of a large waterflow on Skjálfandafljót cutting through the Suðurárhraun lava field and carving a gorge through it.

-We were content with the views we were able to get of the falls though we probably could have scrambled a little more for different angles and perspectives of the falls.
+We were content with the views we were able to get of the falls though we probably could have scrambled a little more around the plunge pool for different angles and perspectives of the falls.

 Authorities